 - University of Missouri - Columbia

-Curious on how these schools stack up against Carolina?
+Curious on how these schools stack up against UofSC?
 Pit them head to head with College Combat, our free interactive tool that lets you compare college on the features that matter most to you!

 - National Center for Education Statistics

 More about our data sources and methodologies.